The Bermuda Monetary Authority's Policy

 Designs incorporating reproductions of notes for educational purposes (e.g. in educational material and training manuals), which must also be approved by the Authority, should satisfy the same size criteria as those for advertisements, but may be shown flat to camera provided that they have the word “specimen” in solid black capitals across them.

-These criteria do not apply to reproductions of notes for educational purposes on film or television; such reproductions may be made without specific application being made to the Authority.
+These criteria do not apply to the reproduction of notes for educational purposes on film or television; such reproductions may be made without specific application being made to the Authority.
 However, the Authority’s permission is required in the case of reproductions for other film, television and internet use, whether or not for advertising purposes.

 Bermuda Government Notes